 Q: What criteria are considered by the selection committees when reviewing applications?

 A: Review committees evaluate applicants in all fields according to their potential for success in an academic career with special consideration given to potential for contributions to the diversity and equal opportunity as described in our evaluation, selection and eligibility criteria.

 Q: Should the research proposal focus on expanding on the doctoral work (i.e. turning the dissertation into a book) or should it reflect a new project or direction in research?

 A: In general, selection committees prefer to see a proposal that includes a significant piece of new work.
 However, in some fields or for some individuals, a proposal to complete or expand upon previous work might be favorably reviewed.
 In such cases, this should be combined with a plan for making a significant start on a new project.

 Q: I'm unable to relocate because of family reasons.
 Can I still apply?

 A: The program requires that you are in residence and establish a presence at your mentor's campus, school or department.
 If you wish to propose continuing work where you completed your Ph.D., we recommend that you consider working with different faculty members or a different department if possible.
 If you wish to stay with your current department or faculty advisors, please explain your situation in your education background statement.

 Q: Does the support from the Provost's Office include space?

-A: No. The Provost's Office provides a salary of $50-60,000, depending on the field and level of experience, and $10,000 for research and professional development.
+A: No. The Provost's Office provides a postdoctoral salary of $65,000, and $10,000 for research and professional development.
 The Provost's Office support also includes enrollment in a health plan for fellow and dependent(s), group life insurance, three weeks of sick leave, and one month (non-accrual) of vacation.
 It is expected that departments and faculty mentors will make appropriate arrangements for space and other necessary resources.